 Note: Only those programs administered by the College are listed above.
-All students are required to attend an exit interview prior to the date they stop attending the College.
+All students are required to attend an exit interview with the Office of Financial Aid prior to the date they stop attending the College.
 Group sessions are scheduled for graduating students.
 Students are responsible for calling to schedule their exit interviews and should ensure they schedule their appointments well in advance of their last day of attendance.
 Any refund due a student will be made either on the student's last day of attendance or mailed to the address provided.

 Students who believe that individual circumstances warrant exception from published policy may send a letter of appeal to the BCM Bursar.
-Appeals will be reviewed and a decision made by the director of Operational Accounting.
+Appeals will be reviewed and a decision made by the Director of Operational Accounting.

-Note: Any reference to the return of the Title IV federal aid is subject to change in order to comply with federal regulations.
+Note: Any reference to the return of the Title IV federal aid is subject to change in order to comply with federal regulation